aptoma/silex-extras/README.md

 ### GuzzleServiceProvider

-Extends the base GuzzleServiceProvider to allwo registering global plugins, and also adds plugins for generic logging of each request, logging of total requests and a cache plugin for HTTP based caching.
+Extends the base GuzzleServiceProvider to allow registering global plugins, and also adds a few plugins:

+- generic logging of each request
+- logging of total requests
+- adding of request token header to outgoing requests
+- cache plugin for HTTP based caching

 ````PHP
 $app->register(new GuzzleServiceProvider(), array('guzzle.services' => array()));